TrifanBogdan24/USO/Cheat_Sheet_LINUX_comenzi.md

 !! 				=	repeat last command

+!N				= reperat the command having the index `N` in the bash command history

+!-N				= repeat the N-th previous command

 CTRL Z 			= 	stops the current command
 				(resume with fg in foreground or bg in background)